SergiusTheBest/plog/README.md

 - Extendable

 #Usage
-There are 3 simple steps to start logging with plog.
+To start using plog you need to make 3 simple steps.

 ##Step 1: Adding includes
 First of all your project needs to know about plog.
 For that you have to: